SynteLang/SynteLang/README.md

 Or click on the green code link above this doc on the main page of the github repository (which you are probably looking at right now) and download as a zip file which will need to be unzipped.
 As the software is under continuous development it is a good idea to update the code regularly.

-You should end up with a directory (folder) containing the following files and directories:

->
-	README.md (this file)
-	synte.go
-	bsd-linux.go
-	functions.json
-	info.go
-	listing.go
-	a directory named 'wavs' containing wav files (optional, can contain a README.md) an empty directory named '.temp' (can contain a README file) an empty directory named 'recordings' (can contain a README.md)

-You may need to install portaudio, on Linux type: `sudo apt-get install portaudio` or `sudo apt-get install portaudio19-dev`
+You may need to install portaudio and/or SDL2, on Linux type: `sudo apt-get install portaudio` or `sudo apt-get install portaudio19-dev`

 To install Syntə:
-+ make sure you are in the directory `syntelang/` (downloaded/cloned above)
++ make sure you are in the directory `syntelang/` (the one downloaded/cloned above)
 + make sure you have Go installed [(see here)](https://go.dev/doc/install)
 + open a terminal (if not already)
-+ type: `go install` (this will build and install the code in the directory)
++ type: `go install` (might take a minute or so)

 To run:
 + type: `synte` - you can now start typing and running code!